Real Estate Due Diligence in Belgium - Services Provided by Our Team

 based on 1 reviews

-Activities such as buying, selling, lending or managing commercial real estate require a variety of different types of commercial property due diligence in Belgium.
-There are many types of actions necessary and they differ from one country to another.
+Activities such as buying, selling, lending or managing commercial real estate require real estate due diligence in Belgium.

 In Belgium, there are two main points used to invest in real estate: an asset deal, that involves the direct purchase of a property, and a share deal, which refers to acquiring shares in special purpose companies whose main assets are the underlying property.
-Long leases and superficies, also known as a temporary right since they offer a maximum duration of 50 years, are used as well.
 In addition, it is possible to perform a combination of the two, such as a direct sale of the right over a building alongside a sale of the shares of the entity owning the land.

 The scope of the due diligence in case of a shared deal is broader, and it includes a financial, tax and corporate review of the company that transfers the shares.

 Real estate due diligence in Belgium used in a commercial property transaction it also includes securing of a title insurance policy for the ownership of the property, as well as the encumbrances.

 As many European countries demand more and more technical due diligence reports, Belgium has also increased interest in this aspect.
 Usually, the technical due diligent details the physical condition of a property, information that is requested by financial institutions, investors and owners in the decision process of buying or selling a property.

 Real estate verification checklist for Belgian properties